Find out about the VAT liability of insurance transactions and insurance related services.

-- made to customers belonging outside the EU
+- made to customers belonging outside the UK

-- directly linked to the export of goods from within the EU to outside the EU (see paragraph 6.6.2)
+- directly linked to the export of goods from the UK (see paragraph 6.6.2)

 6.6.2 Insurance directly linked with the export of specific goods

-Where a UK insurer supplies insurance directly linked to the export of specific goods from a place inside the EU to a place outside the EU they have an entitlement to recover VAT incurred on the supply of the insurance even if the customer belongs in the UK or elsewhere in the EU.
+Where a UK insurer supplies insurance directly linked to the export of specific goods from the UK, they have an entitlement to recover VAT incurred on the supply of the insurance, even if the customer belongs in the UK.

 This entitlement only applies where the: